What is an Energy District?

-Alan Buss – President: Al has a decade of experience in municipal (Town of Kickapoo) government.
+Alan Buss – Board President: Al has a decade of experience in municipal (Town of Kickapoo) government.
 His professional background includes over 20 years of web-based software development for clients ranging from dairy industry manufacturers, local businesses, and municipal governments.
 For five years he managed training and education for a department of over 700 employees at a large printing company.
 He is currently working on a load management system to maximize the use of solar energy as it is generated.
 This system controls his EV charger(amperage, on/off), freezer, refrigerator, and water trough heater.
 The impact of intelligently controlling these few loads is already proving quite significant.

-Samantha Laskwoski – Vice President: Sam owns and operates a small business powered almost entirely by renewable energy.
+Samantha Laskwoski – Board Vice President: Sam owns and operates a small business powered almost entirely by renewable energy.
 She is a founding member of Local Energy Generation (LEG), which, in partnership with Westby Co-op Credit Union, has distributed over $1 million in low interest loans for renewable energy and energy efficiency projects since its inception.
 Sam is a member of the La Farge Community Solar Committee as well as a community group focusing on rural community resiliency in the face of climate change.
 She has also provided technical and communications support for solar installation projects in the Town of Stark and the Village of La Farge.

-Alicia Leinberger – Treasurer: Alicia has two decades of experience in various aspects of renewable energy technology and electricity markets.
+Alicia Leinberger – Board Treasurer: Alicia has two decades of experience in various aspects of renewable energy technology and electricity markets.
 As founder and owner of a rural solar installation company, she brings the perspective of working with a diversity of private and public entities on energy planning and implementation of onsite production.
 In addition, she serves on the board of RENEW WI and brings to this project an understanding of state policy, as well as familiarity with the various utility policies and tariffs.
 In addition, her 20 years of experience operating a renewable installation business affords our groups insight into workforce development and training opportunities.

-Toby Grotz – Director: Toby is an electrical engineer with a background in power systems design.
+Toby Grotz – Board Secretary: Toby is an electrical engineer with a background in power systems design.
 He has designed electrical systems for coal, natural gas and nuclear power plants.
 He has been effectively managing projects in the energy and utility industry and researching alternative energy systems for 40 years.
 His work experience includes design and support for capital improvements for power plants rated up to 1800MW.
 Toby has also conducted research on the relationship of resource depletion to energy use both internationally and in the U.S.